qLience/AI-Pump-for-Underfloor-Heating-systems/README.md

 ## Project
-The AI called a agent controls a underfloor heating system where room(s) depending on environment needs where a reference room temperature is 22&deg;C.
+The AI called a agent controls a underfloor heating system where room(s) depending on environment needs where a reference room temperature is 22&deg;C. The agent is rewarded by getting closer to the reference room temperature, being close to reference room temperature and having a low mixing temperature meaning here is lower usage of energy.

 ### Environment